Visyond/website-hugo/site/content/pricing.md

       - descr: >-
           If you decide not to choose a plan, your trial will simply expire and your account will be switched to the BASIC plan.
 You will be notified by email before the end of your trial.
+You will keep all your projects and data.
     title: HOW DOES THE FREE TRIAL WORK?
   - list:
       - descr: >-